keithlennox/roku-feed/README.md

 ### QUESTIONS

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?
-- Do you control what gets into a Roku category using series tags or episode tags?
-- Do I need to sort the array?
-Does Roku care?

 ### TO DO